ML4ML: Automated Invariance Testing for Machine Learning Models: Methodology: Testing Framework

 We use binary labels (0: invariant, 1: variant) to annotate models in a model repository $\mathcal{M} = \{\mathbf{M}_1, \mathbf{M}_2, \ldots \}$.
 Since $\mathbf{Q}$ is trained with such labelled data, it produces a binary class label $\in \{0, 1\}$ normally, or a real value $\in [0, 1]$ if it is an ensemble or regression model.
 Note that the formula in Eq.\,\ref{eq:RobustAcc} by \cite{fuzzaugmentation} defines 1 as fully invariant.

 \paragraph{Features in Variance Matrices.} When the DT techniques and regression method are applied to variance matrices, it is necessary to extract features from these matrices.
 Given an $(n+1) \times (n+1)$ variance matrix $\Delta = [\delta_{i,j} ]$ $(i,j \in [0, n])$, a feature is a variable that characterize one aspect of the matrix.
-Similar to many ML solutions in medical image analysis, we adopt the methodology of ``a bag of features'' by defining a collection of features for characterizing different aspects of a variance matrix, including but not limited to gradient, asymmetry, continuity, etc.
+Similar to many ML solutions in medical image analysis, we adopt the methodology of ``a bag of features'' by defining a collection of features for characterizing different aspects of a variance matrix, including but not limited to gradient, asymmetry, continuity, etc (details in the Appendix A \cite{liao2021ml4ml}) ).

 Each feature extraction algorithm is thus a function $h: \mathbb{R}^{(n+1) \times (n+1)} \rightarrow \mathbb{R}$.
-In this work, we have defined a total of 16 features (see Appendix A) for each variance matrix.
+In this work, we have defined a total of 16 features (see the Appendix A \cite{liao2021ml4ml} ) for each variance matrix.
 The $m \cdot l$ variance matrices thus yield $16 m \cdot l$ features.
-As examples, Figure \ref{fig:ml4ml_exp} shows five variance matrices for each of 12 models in the model repository.
+For example, Fig. \ref{fig:ml4ml_exp} shows five variance matrices for each of the 12 models in the model repository.
 Two modalities (labelled as Max and Mean) and three positions (CONF, CONV-1, and CONV-2) are shown in the figure, from which we can observe different visual features.
-Metadata about these 12 models can be found in Table \ref{table:12background} in Appendix C. Such metadata is not used in training any ML4ML assessor.
+Metadata about these 12 models can be found in Table 6 in Appendix C \cite{liao2021ml4ml} .
+Such metadata is not used in training any ML4ML assessor.

 Table \ref{table:12measurements} shows four types of feature measurements obtained from some of these images, together with the labels of invariance quality.
-In each row, there are one or a few numbers (in bold) that are higher than most of others, indicating the ability of a feature to differentiate some anomalies.
+In each row, there are one or a few numbers (in bold) that are higher than most of the others, indicating the ability of a feature to differentiate some anomalies.

-\section{4.
-Experimental Results and Analysis}
+\section{Experimental Results and Analysis}

 \paragraph{Model Repository.} To build a model repository, we trained 600 CNNs under different settings.
 The types of variations of the settings include: (a) CNN structures (VGG13bn and CNN5); (b) Training datasets (CIFAR10 and MNIST); (c) Normalization of pixel values ($[-0.5, 0.5]$, $[0, 1]$); (d) Learning rate ($e^{-2}, e^{-3}, e^{-4}, e^{-5}$); (e) Number of epochs ($\in [1, 2000]$); Batch size (4, 8, 1024, and 16384); (f) Optimizers (Adam or SGD); (g) Anomalies (\emph{none}, data leakage); (h) Training with adversarial attacks (\emph{none}, FGSM); (i) Hardware (CPU, GPU); (j) Added variance (\emph{none}, rotation, scaling, brightness); (k) Transformation ranges (\emph{none}, different $[-\alpha, \alpha]$); and (l) some minor variations.